 However, the word “occult” is somewhat generic in that almost everything that is not claimed by any of the major religions can be considered the occult.
 Some religious denominations view the occult as being anything supernatural or paranormal which is not achieved by or through God, and is therefore considered the work of an opposing and malevolent entity, so that the word has negative connotations for many people.
 It has come to be popularly used to mean “knowledge of the paranormal” (as opposed to science, or the knowledge of the measurable), or “knowledge meant only for certain people” or “knowledge that must be kept hidden”.

-as necromancy, and also in a general way with mysticism and esotericism.
+It has also become popularly associated (due in part to popular fiction like that of Dennis Wheatley) with Satanism, black magic and divination practices such as necromancy, and also in a general way with mysticism and esotericism.
 With the publication of “Le Matin des Magiciens” in 1960, various speculative theories about Nazi occultism (the idea that the Nazis were directed by occult agencies of some sort, whether evil forces, invisible hierarchies, unknown superiors, secret societies or even Satan directly) have also become part of popular culture.

 Direct insight into, or perception of, the occult does not consist of access to physically measurable facts but is arrived at through the mind or the spirit, requiring some element of mental, psychological or spiritual training.
 This often makes use of a “focus”, which may be a physical object, a ritualistic action (e.g. meditation or chanting), or a medium in which one becomes wholly immersed.